 Table of Contents

 Among the heavy-hitters of hosted PBX providers and integrated VoIP services for small businesses, 8×8 inc. ranks high.
 Indeed, their tagline once claimed they are “The World’s First Communications Cloud”.
-Endorsement from brands like Allstate, McDonald’s, and Shutterstock lends weight to that claim.
+Endorsements from brands like Allstate, McDonald’s, and Shutterstock lends weight to that claim.
 What sets both RingCentral and 8×8 apart in a competitive landscape, is their excellent third-party integration support with standard cross-platform business tools like Zendesk, MS Outlook suite, Salesforce etc. With their Virtual Office platforms and flexibility to choose from several plans with bundled feature-sets, 8×8 could be a worthy alternative for RingCentral.
-But first, let’s look at what it each one offers.
+But first, let’s look at our RingCentral vs 8×8 review and find ut what the subtle differences in what each one offers are.

 Ring Central Inc is a US based VOIP Service provider with an extensive range of products designed to meet needs of its clients looking for an affordable VoIP business line.
 Ring Central is a pioneer in the field of cloud communications and business VoIP while boasting a subscriber base of over 300,000 and a highly rated 24/7 dedicated customer service center.
 Their focus is on ensuring the satisfaction of their customers through top notch customer support.